 While not designed as a tax savings vehicle, living trusts, also known as revocable trusts, allow for the transfer of a settlor’s assets per their wishes while bypassing the lengthy and expensive probate process.
 Living trusts also preserve privacy and can be amended at any time to reflect a change of wishes.

 Irrevocable trusts are generally set up for estate and tax purposes since certain assets can benefit from being placed into an irrevocable trust.
 An attorney will evaluate each situation and recommend a trust structure and the assets to place into the trust.
 Trust situs and a trustee will need to be determined as part of the process.
 A common misconception is that trusts cannot be setup outside of the state of residence; however, this is not always the case.
 For example, in many instances, by hiring a Wyoming corporate trustee and utilizing Wyoming’s trust laws, state income tax savings (Wyoming has no state income tax) and an unexpected amount of flexibility can be achieved.
 See our article Why Wyoming for more details regarding Wyoming as an attractive trust situs.
 Appealing irrevocable trust structures specific to Wyoming include:

 Asset Protection Trust – the settlor can be named as a beneficiary and retain the authority to control the trust’s investments.

 Directed Trust – a Wyoming directed trust allows for the appointment of an individual who directs the trustee on a specific aspect of the administration of the trust, such as investments or distributions.

-Blind Trust – handled solely by the trustee without the beneficiaries’ knowledge.
+Silent Trust – handled solely by the trustee without the beneficiaries’ knowledge.